michelleleeyk/Portfolio/README.md

-# Portfolio
+# Portfolio1.0
-A personal portfolio to showcase my work - from university projects to personal hobby projects. </br>
+The first version of my personal portfolio, used to showcase my work - from university projects to personal hobby projects. </br>
-Hoping to add more of my hobby projects up here soon :)
+Completed in October 2020
 </br></br>
 Check it out [here](https://michellelee.uk)